Drew Butler.

 What it does

-• consolidate-sessions — lifts durable lessons out of frozen logs into maintained context.
+• Promotes durable lessons — repeated or important lessons move out of logs and into maintained memory.

 The session log is the record

 saga deletes a category.
-Specs and plans are transient review surfaces, discarded on merge; the one durable retrospective is the session log — itself prunable once its lessons are lifted out.
+Specs and plans are transient review surfaces, discarded on merge; the durable retrospective is the session log — itself prunable once its lessons are lifted out.
 The test for keeping anything is blunt: would it matter if this were deleted?
-It’s also the test the whole tool family passes — state your purpose without an “and.” norn keeps knowledge. mimir holds work. saga weaves them into a session.
+That is the memory-provider line: keep the facts that change future work, and let the rest disappear.